Landscape and visual impact assessment

 The sensitivity of people to changes in view is dependent upon the activity, location and nature of the view experienced:

 - people engaged in outdoor sports or occupiers of commercial buildings are considered to be of low sensitivity

 - road users, secondary footpath users and views from upper storeys of residential properties of medium sensitivity.

 - residents experiencing views from principal rooms, users of strategic recreational footpaths and people visiting well-known beauty spots are considered of high sensitivity to change.

 When is a Landscape and Visual Impact Assessment required?

-A Landscape and Visual Impact Assessment will only be required for major schemes, which are likely to have a significant visual impact within the landscape.
-A Landscape and Visual Impact Assessment will be required for all applications where an Environmental Impact Assessment is required.
+- a Landscape and Visual Impact Assessment will only be needed for major schemes, which are likely to have a significant visual impact within the landscape

 If you are unsure whether an assessment is required you should contact a Planning Officer at an early stage.

 If a Landscape and Visual Impact Assessment is not submitted with an application and it is deemed necessary then the application will remain invalid until an appropriate assessment is received.